mokyen/okyensourcesoftware/invariance.md

 * [C.8](http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#c8-use-class-rather-than-struct-if-any-member-is-non-public): Use `class` rather than `struct` if any member is non-public

 While `class` and `struct` are relatively equivalent in C++, the Guidelines set the convention that structs are intended to only contain public members.
 Because all public data members can be directly modified, I believe it can be inferred that structs also shouldn't have public member functions.
-In the [DMI blog](dmi.md), we'll go more into the preference for free functions.
+In the [Decision Making Isolation (DMI) blog](dmi.md), we'll go more into the preference for free functions.
 For now, we'll assume that structs only have public data members and no functions.

 * [C.2](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#c2-use-class-if-the-class-has-an-invariant-use-struct-if-the-data-members-can-vary-independently): Use `class` if the class has an invariant; use `struct` if the data members can vary independently.